 John Hildebrand on blue whale songs’ lower pitch

-Blue whales are still endangered, but their population is rising.
+The blue whale is still endangered.
+Yet, their population is rising.
 And that might explain why the pitch of their songs has gotten lower.
 That’s according to John Hildebrand, who studies whale songs at the Scripps Institution of Oceanography in San Diego.
 Dr. Hildebrand published a 2009 study on whale songs.

 John Hildebrand: The animals had decreased their pitch of their songs about 30% from the 1960s to today.